9:15am PT by Josh Wigler

 When will the series end?

-There is still no official return date for Game of Thrones' final season.
+Game of Thrones' final season will debut in April 2019, though an exact date remains unspecified.
+Still, even knowing the premiere month is a huge leap forward, given the journey toward a release date.
 Following season seven's finale in the summer of 2017, HBO's Casey Bloys hinted at a long wait for the final season, telling THR: "The shooting is complicated enough — on different continents, with all the technical aspects — and the special effects are a whole other production period that we're trying to figure out.
 That is a big factor in all of this."
 In January 2018, HBO confirmed a general 2019 release date for the final season.
 At the Television Critics Association summer press tour in 2018, Bloys gave an update on when to expect season eight, narrowing the timeframe: the first half of 2019.

 How will the series will end?